State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Post-critical divergence: factorization versus approximation

 \section{Post-critical divergence: factorization versus approximation}

-The main text establishes that, in the post-critical regime $\eta\in(1,\sqrt{5}-1)$, the rank-1 factorization dynamics with $X=\diag(1,0)$ collapse onto the terminal set $K_2^\fac$.
+The main text establishes that, in the post-critical terminal regime $\eta\in(1,\sqrt{5}-1)$, the rank-1 factorization dynamics with $X=\diag(1,0)$ collapse onto the terminal set $K_2^\fac$.
 On $K_2^\fac$, the reduced balanced dynamics admit an attracting period-$2$ orbit $\{\mathcal L_-,\mathcal L_+\}$ for the residual $\mathcal L_t=1-a_tb_t$.
 Appendix~\ref{apx:period2_stabilization} provides numerical evidence that the full $4$-dimensional dynamics inherit this reduced period-$2$ behavior.
 The purpose of this appendix is to show that this bounded post-critical behavior does not extend to the rank-1 approximation problem $X=\diag(I_k,0)$ with $k\ge2$.

-\paragraph{Experimental setup.} We run gradient descent on $\min_{A, B} \tfrac{1}{2}\|B A^{\top} - X\|_F^2$ with two choices of $X$: \begin{itemize} \item \textbf{Factorization} ($k = 1$): $X = \diag(1, 0)$, so $a, b, u, v \in \mathbb{R}$ are scalars. \item \textbf{Approximation} ($k = 2$): $X = \diag(I_2, 0)$, so $a, b \in \mathbb{R}^2$ are the signal vectors and $u, v \in \mathbb{R}$ are the off-signal scalars. \end{itemize} For each $\eta \in \{0.9,\, 1.05,\, 1.2,\, 1.5\}$, we draw $100$ random initializations from $\mathcal{N}(0, I)$ and rescale each one to lie inside the relevant certificate region: $\ifac(\eta;\, x_0) \le 0$ in the factorization case, and $\iapx(\eta';\, x_0) \le 0$ with $\eta' = (2 - 2\sqrt{1 - \eta^2})/\eta$ in the pre-critical approximation case ($\eta = 0.9$).
+\paragraph{Experimental setup.} We run gradient descent on $\min_{A, B} \tfrac{1}{2}\|B A^{\top} - X\|_F^2$ with two choices of $X$: \begin{itemize} \item \textbf{Factorization} ($k = 1$): $X = \diag(1, 0)$, so $a, b, u, v \in \mathbb{R}$ are scalars. \item \textbf{Approximation} ($k = 2$): $X = \diag(I_2, 0)$, so $a, b \in \mathbb{R}^2$ are the signal vectors and $u, v \in \mathbb{R}$ are the off-signal scalars. \end{itemize} For each $\eta \in \{0.9,\, 1.05,\, 1.2,\, 1.5\}$, we draw $100$ random initializations from $\mathcal{N}(0, I)$ and rescale each one to lie inside the relevant certificate region: $\ifac(\eta;\, x_0) < 0$ in the factorization case, and $\iapx(\eta';\, x_0) < 0$ with $\eta' = (2 - 2\sqrt{1 - \eta^2})/\eta$ in the pre-critical approximation case ($\eta = 0.9$).
 For the post-critical approximation case, we instead draw small initializations from $\mathcal{N}(0, 10^{-4} I)$.
 We then track the norm $\|a_t\|^2 + \|b_t\|^2 + u_t^2 + v_t^2$ for $T = 600$ iterations.
 The resulting trajectories are shown in Figure~\ref{fig:apx_post_critical}.

 \paragraph{Results.} As Figure~\ref{fig:apx_post_critical} shows, in the factorization case, the norm remains bounded for every $\eta$ tested, consistent with convergence either to a local minimizer (pre-critical) or to $K_2^{\fac}$ (post-critical).
-The approximation case behaves differently: the norm stays bounded only in the pre-critical row $\eta = 0.9$, whereas for every post-critical value $\eta \in \{1.05,\, 1.2,\, 1.5\}$ it diverges.
-This contrast highlights three points that inform the main message of the paper.
+The approximation case behaves differently: the norm stays bounded only in the pre-critical row $\eta = 0.9$, whereas for every post-critical value $\eta \in \{1.05,\, 1.2,\, 1.5\}$ the trajectory exhibits rapid norm growth over the plotted horizon.
+This contrast suggests two observations that help interpret the main results.